poparide/takehome-project/README.md

 The project simulates a carpool service where users can:
 - Post a `trip` as a **driver**.
-- Search for and request a ride as a **passenger**.
+- Request a ride as a **passenger**.

-We've created a basic `Trip` model and endpoint for listing trips as a starting point, but feel free to modify them as well as you see fit.
+We've created a basic `Trip` model and endpoint for listing trips as a starting point, but feel free to modify them as you see fit.

+### Scope
+Don't worry about the frontend, or searching for a Trip, unless it's necessary to your design (or you really want to :sweat_smile: ).

 ## How you'll be evaluated
 We'll use this project as the basis for our assessment of your coding skill as it relates to our team.
 We'll be looking for the following:
 - **Design**: How did you model the problem at hand?
 Is it maintainable & extendible?
 Have you thought about how it will change in the future?
-- **Code Quality**: Is your code clean, modular, & readable?
+- **Code Quality**: Is your code clean, modular, & secure?
 Have you made appropriate use of the language/framework?
 Is your API consistent and adherent to REST principles?
 - **Testing**: Have you considered how you'd test your code?
 - **Documentation**: Did you provide context around your decisions and assumptions?
 Is the scope of the work clearly defined?
 (Please use the **Notes** Section below!)